Flyers trade Voracek to Blue Jackets on busy Day 2 of draft - WHIZ News

 The Flyers sent Jakub Voracek to the Blue Jackets for Atkinson on Saturday, the first major trade on the second day of the NHL draft.
 The moves are expected to keep on coming during a busy offseason.

-Atkinson wasted no time showing his allegiance to his new team, wearing a Gritty T-shirt on media Zoom only 30 minutes after the undersized winger with scoring pop was shipped to the Flyers.
+Atkinson wasted no time showing his allegiance to his new team, wearing a Gritty T-shirt on a video call only 30 minutes after the undersized winger with scoring pop was shipped to the Flyers.
 The shirt is his wife’s — a gift from best friend and former Flyers forward Scott Hartnell.

 “Everything is all aligned perfectly,” Atkinson said.
 “We’re ready for this.
 Couldn’t be more excited.”

 Voracek, who turns 32 in August, returns to the team that drafted him in 2007 after a much-needed split with the Flyers, with whom he spent the past 10 seasons and put up 604 points in 727 regular-season games.
-After the trade, he posted to Twitter a link to Warren Zevon’s song “Keep Me in Your Heart.”
+After the trade, he posted to Twitter a link to Warren Zevon’s song “Keep Me in Your Heart” and called it a bittersweet development.

+“The Flyers decided to go this way,” Voracek said on a video call with reporters.
+“I kind of had a feeling if something’s going to pop up for them that I’m going to get traded and I was open to it.
+I know how it works.”

-Atkinson leaves the only NHL organization he has ever been with after scoring 213 goals in 627 games with the Blue Jackets.
+Atkinson did not ask for a trade but feels like this could not have worked out any better for him.
+He leaves the only NHL organization he has ever been with after scoring 213 goals in 627 games with the Blue Jackets and never getting past the second round of the playoffs.

 It’s Philadelphia’s second major trade in two days after acquiring defenseman Rasmus Ristolainen from Buffalo for the No. 14 pick this year and a 2023 second-rounder.
 After taking on Ristolainen’s big contract, GM Chuck Fletcher saved more than $2 million in cap space by swapping Voracek for Atkinson.